quantnetwork/overledger-sdk-javascript/packages/overledger-dlt-bitcoin/README.md

 | --- | --- |
 | thisTransaction | The transaction request |

-validates an OVL transactionRequest according to XRP specific rules
+validates an OVL transactionRequest according to Bitcoin specific rules

 <a name="module_overledger-dlt-bitcoin.Bitcoin+_sign"></a>